athithyaaselvam/American-Sign-Language-Identifier/README.md

 **Task 3:**
   Reduction of the feature space by keeping only those features which show maximum distance between the two classes.
 PCA is used for feature selection.

+**Phase 2:**
+Performing decsion tree,  support vector machine. neural network classifications on the PCA output data.
+The accuracy of each classifier is reported.